rsignell/recipes/chana_saag.md

 (If using pre-soaked chickpeas cook for 25 mins)
 (you can also add 2lb chicken thighs and cook for 10 min) Quick release the pressure.
 Open IP lid and set on Saute mode.
-Add garam masala and dry mango powder.
+Add garam masala and (dry mango powder or lemon juice).
 Add Spinach.
-Mix everything together and cook for 2-3 mins on Saute mode Serve hot with Rice or Naan
+Mix everything together and cook for 2-3 mins on Saute mode
+Serve hot with Rice or Naan